 Sending File to wakatime-cli

 A WakaTime plugin is simple… just run the wakatime-cli command and pass it the current file as an argument.

 The code above sends a heartbeat to the WakaTime API and starts logging time.

 - editor plugin - the core which uses the editor's api and sends the currently focused file to wakatime-cli when the user moves the cursor or types some characters

 - wakatime-cli - the common command line program which takes a file as input, detects the language and other metadata, then sends that data (aka "heartbeat") to the WakaTime api

-Source code for existing plugins can be viewed on the WakaTime GitHub profile.
+Source code for existing WakaTime plugins can be viewed on GitHub.